MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/README.md

 <img src="/Media/Exercise%202.1%20Week%202.png" width="300"/>

 ## Exercise 2.2 Shape
-In this exercise we will use the simulation to draw shapes, your job it to replicate the following shapes for the Horizontal movement.
+In this exercise we will use the simulation to draw shapes.
+Your task is to replicate the following shapes for the Horizontal movement.

 <img src="/Media/horGraph.png" width="300"/>